alan-forbes-cp/import/README.md

 In no particular order:
 - actions-importer can get confused by very complex Gitlab CI pipeline definitions - particularly those using multiple levels of nested included files.
 Check that **all** pipeline jobs have been imported successfully with no omissions - do not assume that a default import run "pass" implies a complete import of all jobs.
 Note: worst case you may have to refactor/simplify your source pipeline and re-import.
 - initial action runs of imported pipelines may reveal 'invalid workflow' errors which are not otherwise documented during import.
-For example, actions-importer may not handle i. **!reference** tags or ii. pipeline pararmeter definition syntax.
+For example, actions-importer may not handle Gitlab's i. **!reference** tags or ii. pipeline parameter definition syntax.
 Your workflow may fail out-the-box as a result.
 Note: current thinking is that Github's 'customs tranformations' function may be useful to automatically convert the offending syntax in these situations.
 Alternatively, a local post-import processing tool could be used as an additional pass to tidy them up.
 That's all TBD.
 There is also some speculation that these issues may in part be due to the actions-importer tool taking an old version of Gitlab pipelines as its reference version - however that's not confirmed.
 - check that your generated workflow action .yml file doesn't include any "not transformed" warnings as these will need manual intervention despite not being lised in your PRs "manual steps"  e.g.:

     `'artifacts.junit' was not transformed because there is no suitable equivalent in GitHub Actions`